spaykin/vaccine_equity_baltimore/README.md

 # Vaccine Equity in Baltimore

 ## About
-This project includes data visualization, spatial analysis, and GIS mapping as part of a vaccine equity policy brief focused on Baltimore, MD.
+This project includes data visualization, spatial analysis, and GIS mapping for a research and policy brief on vaccine equity issues in Baltimore, MD, in the early stages of the COVID vaccine rollout in winter 2021.

-Updated March 2021.

 ## Data sources